Updated: Feb 2

 Offer Professional Development about wellbeing – Speak to your leadership team about scheduling a staff meeting dedicated to wellbeing or gift your staff a self-care journal (you can find ours here).

 Play icebreakers – you are never too old for a game.
 Put aside 5-10 minutes during meeting times to play an icebreaker game that allows you to get to know your colleagues beyond school.
 One I really like is everyone has to write down one thing that others probably don’t know about them.
 The facts are read out to staff and they need to guess who it is about.
+Find more icebreaker inspo here.

 I wish my colleagues knew – we have all heard of the ‘I wish my teacher knew’ activity.
 But imagine if you could turn this on its head and let your principal know something about you personally or professionally that could help ease pressure or stress.
-If you take this on, it needs to be done with an attitude of support and no judgement.
+If you take this on, it needs to be done with an attitude of support and no judgment.

 Staffroom shout out wall – create an area in your staffroom with post-it notes where others can call out when a colleague has done something awesome!